Robert27/eggl.dev/posts/member-id.md

 - **QR Codes with Cryptography**: Because regular QR codes are too mainstream.
 These are signed with ECDSA P-256 so they cannot be modified without being detected.
 Totally overkill for "is this person actually in our club?"

-- **Wallet Integration**: Because apparently, students need to add their club membership to their digital wallet.
-I'm not sure why, but it's there.
-Since we cannot rotate wallet QR codes like in the app, I added a toggle in the scanner to disallow wallet scanning for high security events.
+- **Wallet Integration**: Everyone seems to want their club membership in their digital wallet, so I made it happen.
+Since wallet QR codes can’t rotate like those in the app, the scanner frontend includes a toggle to disable wallet scanning during high-security events.
+(What even is a high-security event?)

 - **Real-time Camera Scanning**: The frontend has live camera feed scanning.
 If valid QR codes are detected, it shows the encoded member information.
 But also detects invalid or duplicate QR codes.
 And of course there are many many settings to configure the scanner, like the camera resolution, the scanning interval or even sound effects.